napari/docs/docs/plugins/building_a_plugin/_layer_data_guide.md

 Note that when writing your own plugin, type annotations are optional, except in the case of [`magicgui` function widgets](magicgui).
-Here in this section we sometimes provide a type annotation with a more informative name, indicating its value's _functional role_ in a plugin, in addition its possible types.
+Here we sometimes provide a type annotation with a more informative name, indicating its value's _functional role_ in a plugin, in addition to its possible types.

 ### Informal description